 Heterophobia (12kB : 1,315 words : 7 pages) [comment]

 This was a film script I sent in to a 2019 competition for Australian screenwriters.
 The scripts were required to be on the topic of 'difference' and be very short -- only about five minutes long.
 It didn't get used.
 I forgot all about it until recently.
 The original was required to be sent as PDF.
 I originally wrote it in LibreOffice using a special scriptwriting template by Anikó J. Bartos & Alan C. Baird from http://9timezones.com/scr2.htm.
 When I reformatted it for HTML I wrote a simple 7-line CSS to do the job.

 It's not the end of the world.

-(This story isn't finished yet.
-I found it so constraining to write as a script that I have been considering rewriting it as a conventional story.
-We'll see if I get much more done in the future.)
+This year (2010) I tried screnzy (Script Frenzy -- a spinoff from NaNoWriMo).
+Unfortunately I found it so constraining to write as a script that I've been considering rewriting it as a conventional story.
+Maybe then I'll finish it.

 This is one of the scripts I submitted to twoTwisted.
 It didn't get picked up.
 Nevertheless I'm quite proud of it and like to think it would have been rejected because of the controversial stuff anyway.
 This story basically wrote itself.
 Halfway through it took a direction I didn't want and I was thinking, "No, don't do that," but was powerless to stop the characters.
 At the end I was annoyed because the story wound up in a way that didn't suit me, so I went back and scrapped everything from about halfway through (a very painful thing to do).
 After changing the bit where everything had started off in the wrong direction, I was still worried that it would be hard to force the story to go the way I wanted, but to my relief the characters took hold again and wrote it the way I'd originally intended, with a nice extra bit I hadn't planned on as well.
 I felt like just an onlooker.